Deodhani dance: History

 Deodhani is derived from two words – Deo, which means God, and Dhani, which means woman, literally meaning a woman possessed (Shaman) by god.
-A male Shaman form is also present, called 'Jaki' in South Kamrup and 'Deodhai' elsewhere in Assam.
+A male Shaman form is also present, called 'Deodha-Joki' in Kamrup by the Bodo people and 'Deodhai' elsewhere in Assam.
 Deodhani depicts the dance of a Shaman woman or man when he or she is possessed by a spiritual being.
-In Deodhani, the songs sung by Ojapali are known as Xuknoni in undivided Darrang district whereas in undivided Kamrup district it is accompanied by Kamrupi Bor-Dhol's.
+In Deodhani, the songs sung by Ojapali are known as Xuknoni in undivided Darrang district and is quite distinct from the aboriginal 'Deodha-Joki' origin & ritualistic oracle cum Shamanistic dance form of the Kaibarta-Jalkeot community in Undivided Kamrup district it is accompanied by Bor-Dhol's.

 Specification

 Dancers take a sword and shield and present a virile war dance during the performance.